neutronpy/neutronpy/doc/reference/examples/fitting.rst

 *Note: This module is still a work-in-progress and the usage of these classes and/or functions may change in the future.*

-The follow is an example of how to use the :py:class:`.Fitter` class, which is a non-linear least-squares minimization routine based on the `C implementation of MPFIT <http://www.physics.wisc.edu/~craigm/idl/cmpfit.html>`_. :py:class:`.Fitter` in its current form is identical to the Fitter class in the `kmpfit <https://www.astro.rug.nl/software/kapteyn/kmpfit.html>`_ module of the `Kapteyn Package <https://www.astro.rug.nl/software/kapteyn/index.html>`_.
+The follow is an example of how to use the :py:class:`.Fitter` class, which is an interface to the non-linear least-squares minimization routine :py:func:`scipy.optimize.leastsq`, with some features based on :py:func:`lmfit.minimize`.

 Defining the problem
 --------------------
-In its current state, :py:class:`.Fitter` requires you to pass a ``residuals`` function, rather than the function to which you desire to fit your data.
-On one hand, this gives more flexibility because the form of the residuals can be defined by the user, rather than being confined to the standard formula for residuals:
+:py:class:`.Fitter` requires you to pass a ``residuals`` function, rather than the function to which you desire to fit your data.
+This gives more flexibility because the form of the residuals can be defined by the user, rather than being confined to the standard formula for residuals:

 .. math::   S = \sum_{i}\frac{y_i - f(x_i)}{\sigma_i}.

-Note: In the future there will be a change that will allow the user to pass a function and necessary data, without having to write a residuals function, but the current implementation will be preserved, *i.e.* a residual function will always be able to be defined if the user desires.

 Assuming you already have your ``function`` prepared, defining the residuals function is trivial.
 For the sake of this example we will assume that ``function`` is the one dimensional :py:func:`.functions.gaussian`: